Roy Moore sexual misconduct allegations: Reputation

 "Him liking and dating young girls was never a secret in Gadsden when we were all in high school ...
 In our neighborhoods up by Noccalula Falls we heard it all the time.
 Even people at the courthouse know it was a well-known secret ...
 It's just sad how these girls [who accused Moore] are getting hammered and called liars, especially Leigh [Corfman]."

 Retired detective Faye Gray, a 37-year veteran of the Gadsden police force, said that in the 1980s, she was told to look out for Roy Moore due to his known harassment of cheerleaders at local school athletic events.
 The detective said that both in the police department and at the Gadsden courthouse, there were frequent mentions of Moore liking young girls.
 Gray said, "I didn't realize until sometime later that when they said he liked young girls, I just thought he liked young ladies, you know, maybe in their 20s.
 I had no idea, or we had no idea, that we were talking about 14-year-olds."

+Lawsuit against Democrats

+On August 13, 2022, Roy Moore was awarded $8.2 million in a defamation lawsuit against the Democratic-aligned Senate Majority PAC by a jury trial.
+However, on April 24, 2026, the 11th U.S. Circuit Court of Appeals vacated the judgment in Moore's favor and directed the trial court to enter judgment for the Senate Majority PAC.